 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) is a federal law requiring all higher education institutions who participate in the federal student financial aid program to disclose information about crime on campus, in or on off-campus buildings or property owned or controlled by the university, and on public property within or immediately adjacent to the campus.

 The Clery Act affects virtually all higher education institutions and is enforced by the U.S. Department of Education.
 Institutions that fail to comply with the Clery Act can be penalized with large fines and may be suspended from participating in the federal financial aid program.

 The majority of the required Clery Act disclosures and information can be found in the Annual Security Report.

-Clery daily crime log
+Clery daily crime and fire log

 One method used to keep the IU community informed is maintaining a daily crime log.
 Every institution must maintain a daily crime log of criminal incidents and alleged criminal incidents that are reported to the campus police.
 Crime log entries contain all crimes reported to campus police—not just Clery Act crimes.